Earn Trust through Powerful Website Authority

 Large language models interpret websites with more mentions of specific topics as endorsing those topics within their fields.
 If ten websites link to you when discussing child health condition management, AI models start associating your site with child health expertise.

-During my agency work, time constraints prevented the implementation of a systematic citation strategy.
+During my agency work, time constraints prevented implementing a systematic citation strategy.
 (We were perpetually too busy putting out fires to plant trees).
 But with my own website, I invested the effort to request backlinks from reputable websites with aligned audiences, and I measured the results directly.

 According to Bing Webmaster Tools, citation-rich websites appear more frequently on first pages.
 Bing measures this by backlink count.